-- Use IE conditional comments to assign ie-specific classes to your html tag - these allow you to pick up all the IE adjustments needed to get the UI to look right (see Create a New Page section)
+- Use IE conditional comments to assign IE-specific classes to your HTML tag - these allow you to pick up all the IE adjustments needed to get the UI to look correct (see Create a New Page section)

-- Assign lotusui to your body tag (more about namespacing)
+- Assign the correct lotusui30 classes (more about namespacing)